 Is SiteGround any good?

-Yes, SiteGround is good.
+Yes, SiteGround is a good hosting company.
 If you have read this far then you’ll know we think SiteGround is an excellent web host.
 Sure, it isn’t perfect, but what host is?
 On balance, we consider them to be one of the better ones and seems to put customers first.
 With steady investment in its own products and development and use of the Google cloud hosting infrastructure, we think it is well worth trying out.

 Is WordPress free with SiteGround?

-WordPress is free with SiteGround and all web hosts.
-It’s a free, open source content management system (CMS) that costs nothing.
-The CMS powers over 40% of the internet and most hosts will provide it, because most customers want it.
+WordPress is installed for free with SiteGround and all web hosts.
+WordPress is a free, open source content management system (CMS) that costs nothing to download and use.
+The CMS powers over 40% of the internet and most hosts will provide it as part of their offerings, because most customers will want it.
 Many WordPress themes and plugins cost money and some value-add services with SiteGround might cost money but the CMS itself is always free.

 Is SiteGround expensive?